jd-fj/baby-capstone/README.md

 -having trouble getting firebase to initialize in my project without putting the configuration snippet in App.js.
 Thinking I should build out something I know how to make (like the help queue) and try to combine these two projecets.

 -why doesn't my project work?

+-Researching if maybe I could use useFirestoreConnect's isLoaded instead of async on line 59?